shadowproject/bootstrap/README.md

 What is bootstrap.dat?

 It is a flat, binary file containing Shadow blockchain data, from the genesis block through a recent height.
-All versions automatically validates and imports a file in the data directory named "bootstrap.dat".
+All versions automatically validate and import the file "bootstrap.dat" in the data directory.

 ------------------------
 Who wants bootstrap.dat?